 Who Gets Body Acne More--Males or Females?

 According to Scant Research, Males Experience Body Acne Slightly More than Females

 The Essential Information

-What we know for sure is that both males and females do in fact suffer from body acne, and when we look at the population as a whole, about half of all people who have facial acne also battle with some body acne.
+What we know for sure is that both males and females do in fact suffer from body acne.
+When we look at the population as a whole, about half of all people who have facial acne also battle with some body acne.